 Any consumer counted in column 2 or 3 must also be counted in column 1.
 In the case of a consumer who achieves access as a result of I & R services, for example, that consumer should be counted under “Consumers Requiring Access” (column 1) as well as under “Consumers Achieving Access” (column 2).

 Note: For most IL services, a consumer’s access to previously unavailable transportation, health care and assistive technology is documented through his or her CSR.
-In some instances, consumers may achieve an outcome solely through information and referral services.
+In some instances, consumers may achieve an outcome solely through I&R services.
 In order to report these instances as successful outcomes, providers are not required to create CSRs for these consumers but must be able to document that follow-up contacts with these consumers showed access to previously unavailable transportation, health care and assistive technology.

 (B) Information and Referral Information:

-To inform RSA how many service providers engaged in I&R follow-up contacts regarding access to transportation, health care services or assistive technology, please respond to the corresponding question in the instrument.
+To inform ILA how many service providers engaged in I&R follow-up contacts regarding access to transportation, health care services or assistive technology, please respond to the corresponding question in the instrument.

 Section C – Additional Information Concerning Individual Services or Achievements